 Sacha inchi (Plukenetia Volubilis) is a plant native to South America and now also widely grown in Southeast Asia.
-Also known as sacha peanut, Inca peanut or mountain peanut, it produces star shaped pods that contain seeds.
+Also known as sacha peanut, Inca peanut or mountain peanut, it produces star shaped fruit that contain edible seeds.

 Sacha Inchi seeds are gaining immense popularity among the health conscious.
 Shelled seeds are generally eaten dry roasted or they can also be grounded to use as protein powder.
 Cold pressed oil, extracted from raw seeds, is another popular and also a healthier way of using Sacha Inchi.

 Indigenous peoples in the Amazon rainforest have been using Sacha Inchi for more than 3,000 years for its health benefits, that clearly stem from its incredible nutritional content.
+The oil and roasted seeds have been used to control cholesterol levels, maintain cardiovascular health and support gastrointestinal health.
 Let’s take a look.

-- Contains nine essential amino acids that your body can’t make on its own, making it a complete protein source.
+- Seeds of Sacha Inchi contains several essential amino acids that your body can’t make on its own, making it a complete source of protein.

 - Contains amino acid tryptophan that helps the body make serotonin, a feel-good hormone that also help regulate appetite.

-- Important source of health promoting, antioxidant phytochemicals: phytosterols, tocopherols (vitamin E) and carotenoids (vitamin A)
+- Good source of antioxidant substances such asphytosterols, tocopherols (vitamin E) and carotenoids (vitamin A)

-- A source of vitamin C, iron, potassium, calcium and magnesium
+- A good source of vitamin C, iron, potassium, calcium and magnesium

 - Not known to cause allergies or irritation.